Outliers Detection in Networks with Missing Links: Introduction

 \subsection{Example: ``Les Misérables" characters network}

-Before introducing our general model, let us start with an illustration on an example.``Les Misérables" characters network encodes interactions between characters of Victor Hugo's novel.
-The network was created by Donald Knuth, as part of the Stanford Graph Base \citep{Knuth:1993:SGP:164984}.
+Before introducing our general model, let us start with an example.``Les Misérables" characters network encodes interactions between characters of Victor Hugo's novel; the network was created by Donald Knuth, as part of the Stanford Graph Base \citep{Knuth:1993:SGP:164984}.
 It contains 77 nodes corresponding to characters of the novel, and 254 edges connecting two characters whenever they appear in the same chapter.
 The book itself spans around two decades of nineteenth century France and numerous characters.
 It is structured in five volumes, each one focused on a specific period and featuring handful of characters.
-One expects to observe communities in this network, corresponding roughly to the plots narrated in each volume: such structures are well captured by the classical Stochastic Block Model.

-In the Stochastic Block Model (see, e.g., \cite{HOLLAND1983109}), nodes are classified into $k$ communities (for example corresponding to volumes of the book).
+One expects to observe communities in this network, corresponding roughly to the plots narrated in each volume: such structures are well captured by the classical Stochastic Block Model (SBM).
+In the SBM (see, e.g., \cite{HOLLAND1983109}), nodes are classified into $k$ communities (for example corresponding to volumes of the book).
 Denote by $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ the graph, where $\mathcal{V}$ is the set of nodes, and $\mathcal{E}$ the set of edges.
 For any $i\in \mathcal{V}$, denote by $c(i)$ its community assignment.
 Then, the probability that an edge connects two nodes only depends on their community assignments:

 In \eqref{eq:SBM}, $\bQ$ denotes a $k\times k$ symmetric matrix of connection probabilities between communities.
 Usually, in the Stochastic Block Model, the community assignment is unknown and learned from data.